zielinskim04/NumericalMethods/README.md

 , where T_n are Chbyshev polynomials of the first kind and U_n are Chebyshev polynomials of the second kind.

-## 2. Solving a System of Linear Equations Using the SOR Method
+## 2. Solving a System of Linear Equations using the SOR Method

 Problem Description: